Alpha5 will allow for the following type of orders:

 Stop and Stop-Market names are used interchangeably at times.
 Both denote the desire to either:

 - Buy at a rate above the current market or

 - Sell at a rate below the current market

 A Stop-order is typically entered to limit losses.
 If a Trader is short, and the market is rising, a Stop-order will convey a level at which the Trader wishes to exit that position.
 Likewise, if a Trader is long, and the market is falling, a Stop-order will convey a level at which the Trader wishes to exit that position.

 *Note that Stop or Stop-Market orders have an element of slippage.
 This means that though you have input a particular level to exit the position; it is a trigger level (on Alpha5 you can pick the Trigger to be the Last Traded Price, Mark Price, or the Index Price), and the actual execution may differ.
 At times of high volatility, the actual execution rate may be very different to the Stop or Stop-Market Rate.

 *Note that with this type of order there is no guaranteed fill.
-In the above instance, it is very likely that the market continues to move materially higher once $11,000 is triggered.
-If so, the trader’s entire account would be at risk.
+In the above instance, it is possible that the market continues to move materially higher once $11,000 is triggered.
+If so, the Trader’s entire account would be at risk.

 Trailing-Stop (Coming Soon)

 A Trailing-Stop order is used often to protect the PnL accrued in a position, but without closing it out at that time.
 In this order, a Trail Price is identified and if the market falls back a certain amount, a Stop-order is immediately created and executed.
 If a Trader is Long, they can create a Trailing-Stop to see if the market will continue to rise; the Trail Price will rise with the market (like a shadow).
 And if the market retraces to the Trail Price at a given point, a Stop-order will allow them to exit the position.